what is world cinema exactly?

 Parasite (2019) by Bong Joon-ho

-Famous World Films
+Famous World Cinema Films

 “Bicycle Thieves” (1948, Italy): Directed by Vittorio De Sica, this neorealist classic focuses on a man’s desperate search for his stolen bicycle, a critical tool for his livelihood.
 It offers a poignant commentary on post-World War II poverty in Italy.